2017 TCR Ibérico Touring Car Series

 The 2017 TCR Ibérico Touring Car Series season was the first season of the TCR Iberico Touring Car Series, a merger of the TCR Spain and TCR Portugal series.
 The championship started at Autódromo do Estoril in Portugal on 30 April and ended at Algarve International Circuit in Portugal on 22 October.

 Teams and drivers

-Hankook is the official tyre supplier.
+Hankook was the official tyre supplier.